HyperBrain/serverless-vscode/README.md

 ![FunctionContext](images/function-context.png "Function context menu")

+##### Deploy function

+Deploys the selected function with `serverless deploy function`.
+Attention: In general, single function deployment does not replace a service deployment.
+See the Serverless documentation for details.

 ##### Invoke local

 Invoke the selected function locally.
 The command lets you select an `event.json` that will be used